- 1 tube (16-1/2 ounces) refrigerated chocolate chip cookie dough

 - 3 tablespoons butter

 - Spread caramel topping over crust.
-In a large bowl, whisk milk and pudding mix for 2 minutes (mixture will be thick).
+In a bowl, whisk milk and pudding mix for 2 minutes.
+Let stand for 2 minutes or until soft-set.
 Fold in the whipped topping, nuts and toffee bits.
 Spread over caramel layer.
 Cover and freeze for 4 hours or until firm.

-- In a microwave, melt chocolate and butter; stir until smooth.
+- In a small saucepan, melt butter over medium heat.
+Stir in chocolate until smooth.
 Drizzle over pudding layer.
 Cut into squares.
-Yield: 15 servings.
+Yield: 16 servings.

 "My coworkers love this dessert.
 They ask for it again and again!"